Tighter Bounds for Query Answering with Guarded TGDs: Proof overview of the linearization result (Theorem )

 This saturation intuitively ensures that, whenever a full GTGD generates a fact about already-existing elements, then this generation could already have been performed when these earlier elements had been generated, using an implied full GTGD in the saturation.
 The main difference of our saturation with~\cite{gmp} is that we exploit the width and side signature arity bounds to compute only a portion of the derived rules (the \emph{suitable} ones), without bounding the overall signature.

 Second, once this saturation has been computed, we return to an analysis of the chase and explain how to structure it further.
 Specifically, we enforce that we only fire full GTGDs and their bounded-breadth closure after we have fired a non-full GTGD.
 We call this the \emph{shortcut chase}, since we shortcut certain derivations that go up and down the chase tree via the firing of derived rules.
-We thus have achieved our intermediate goal : \emph{a variation of the chase process for GTGDs that is complete for fact entailment, but with no propagation steps at all}.
+We have therefore achieved our intermediate goal: \emph{a variation of the chase process for GTGDs that is complete for fact entailment, but with no propagation steps at all}.

-Third, with this final propagation-free chase in hand, we can turn to linearization.
+Third, using this propagation-free shortcut chase, we can turn to linearization.
 We perform the linearization described informally above -- introduce auxiliary predicates and then rewrite the source GTGDs to use these predicates.
 The shortcut chase can then be used to argue that the transformation is correct.

 The rest of the paper will give the details of this proof template.
 We fix the side signature arity bound $a' \in \mathbb{N}$ throughout the proof.
 Given the input signature and subsignature, the instance, and the GTGDs, we first apply Proposition~\ref{prp:strongobey} to compute the signature $\sign$, the side signature $\sidesign$, the instance $I_0$, and the GTGDs $\Sigma$ which strongly obey $\sidesign$, while ensuring that $I_0$ and $\Sigma$ emulate the original instance and GTGDs.
 Remember that this process is polynomial in the input except that it is exponential in the original width bound, and that the new signature is polynomial in the original signature.
 We let $w$ be the maximal width of the GTGDs of~$\Sigma$, which is at most the maximum of~$a'$ and of the original width bound.
 Up to adding trivial rules to $\Sigma$, we ensure that the maximal width~$w$ of a GTGD of $\Sigma$ is such that $w \geq a'$.